alvaldes/alvaldes/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Angel L Valdés
 ======================================================================================================================================

 Angel is a 26 year old web developer with 3 years of experience.
 He is a teamwork enthusiast and considers himself a great self-taught person.
-Visit my portfolio where I post my latest work and my resume for job details.
+Visit Angel´s portfolio to view her latest work and her resume for job details.

 * 🌍  I'm based in La Habana, Cuba
 * 🖥️  See my portfolio at [alvaldes.vercel.app](http://alvaldes.vercel.app)